Generate realizations of stochastic processes

-A python package for generating realizations of common (and perhaps some less common) stochastic processes, with some optimization for repeated simulation.
+A python package for generating realizations of stochastic processes.

 The stochastic package is available on pypi and can be installed using pip